rag-pat/FastAPI-CRUD-Blog-App/README.md

 Provide a username and password.
 2. Log In
 Obtain a JWT access token by sending a POST request to /token with valid credentials.
-3. Manage Posts
+Manage Posts
 Use your JWT token to create, search, view, and soft-delete posts.

 🌐 API Endpoints
-🔑 Authentication
+🔑 Authentication Routes
 Method	Endpoint	Description	Requires Auth
 POST	/register	Register a new user	❌
 POST	/token	Obtain a JWT access token	❌